RenderKit/openpgl/README.md

 -radiance- SampleData is generated using a backpropagation process.
 The resulting samples are then be passed to the global `SampleDataStorage`.

+Note: The `PathSegmentStorage` is just a utility class meaning its usage is not required.
+It is possible to for the users to use their own method for generating `SampleData` objects during rendering.

 ## PathSegment

 ``` c++